 Governor Babagana Zulum of Borno state; has said that 81 people were killed with injuring of 13 others at Faduma Kolomdi village on

-The nomadic village; is 120 kilometres north of Maiduguri, the state capital.
+The nomadic village; is 120 kilometers north of Maiduguri, the state capital.

 The insurgents after the killings abducted the village head and six others with the rustling of 400 cows.

-Zulum disclosed this Wednesday, when he visited Faduma Kolomdi in Gubio Local Government Area to condole community over the loss of over
+Zulum disclosed this Wednesday when he visited Faduma Kolomdi in Gubio Local Government Area to condole the community over the loss of over

 six dozen people.

-While sympathising with the people, Zulum urged the Nigerian military to undertake a final onslaught that should put an end to insurgents on shores of the lake Chad.
+While sympathizing with the people, Zulum urged the Nigerian military to undertake a final onslaught that should put an end to insurgents on shores of the Lake Chad.

-He described the attack as babaric and unfortunate.
+He described the attack as barbaric and unfortunate.
 He also evacuated five injured persons in his convoy, for treatment at an undisclosed hospital.

-Speaking on recent attacks, he said: “Last year, about same number of people were killed in Gajiram like it happened again.
+Speaking on recent attacks, he said: “Last year, about the same number of people, were killed in Gajiram as it happened again.